Is Celosia Poisonous for Cats? Keeping Your Cat Safe!

 Updated on

 Our cats are family members and are often just as precious to us as our children.
 Like toddlers, cats can be curious about everything under the sun.
-They think a cardboard box is a great hideout, random fuzz and crumbs off the ground are new delicacies, and your houseplants are their favorite snack.
+They think a cardboard box is a great hideout, random fuzz and crumbs off the ground are new delicacies, and your houseplants are their favorite snacks.
 Nothing is safe, not even your flowers!
-Cats will climb flowers, jump on them, scratch them, eat them, or even consume an entire plant.
+Cats will climb flowers, jump on them, scratch them, or even eat them.
+If your precious kitty gets a hold of Celosia, don’t fear—according to the ASPCA, it’s non-toxic.1

-What Is Celosia (Cocks Comb)?
+What Is Celosia (Cockscomb)?

-Celosia, also commonly known as Cock’s Comb, is non-toxic to cats, dogs, and other animals.
+Celosia is a small genus of edible plants from the Amaranth family.
+Also commonly known as Cockscomb, it is non-toxic to cats, dogs, and other animals.
 The plant itself is edible and often eaten in the wild by deer.
-The name Celosia comes from a Greek word meaning “burned” or “fire”.
-Celosia plants are bright, feathery flowers that come in varying shades of red, orange, yellow, and scarlet— hence their burning, fire-like appearance.
+The name comes from a Greek word meaning “burned” or “fire.”
+These plants have bright, feathery flowers that come in varying shades of red, orange, yellow, and scarlet, hence their burning, fire-like appearance.
 These flowers typically resemble a flaming bush.

-While Celosia isn’t poisonous for cats, there are several other popular house plants, like lilies, that are toxic to pets.
+Celosia is a flowering annual with varieties that bloom in both summer and fall.
+While it isn’t poisonous for cats, several other popular house plants, like lilies, are toxic to pets.

 - Difficulty breathing (labored panting)